Last Updated on

 The Treasury sells government securities to a list of approved buyers.
 These are called the “primary dealers” and the initial offering of a new issue is called the “primary market.
 This sales process is conducted as an auction.

-The primary dealers are expected to be market makers and place their allocations on the secondary market where the wider trader community and financial institutions can trade them.
+The primary dealers are expected to be market makers and place their allocations on the secondary market where the wider investor community and financial institutions can trade them.

 The Treasury has two financing time horizons when it raises debt.
 These are: